 In order to succeed, you have to WANT to make changes to start saving money monthly.
 And you have to keep a long term outlook and be patient.

 Otherwise you may quickly lose interest and fall out of a routine you think is not working because your results are taking time.

-If you can’t get motivated, make a plan, and stay patient, it will be hard to see any impact on your current financial situation.
+But if you can’t get motivated, make a plan, and stay patient — it will be challenging to see any impact on your current financial situation.